top of page

 • Setting up Google My Business and analytics

-Some designers include basic SEO; others offer it as an add-on.
+Some designers include basic SEO and others offer it as an add-on.

 5. Hosting and Maintenance